Get unlimited access to hundreds of easy art videos and fun printables when you become a Kids Art Spot member!

 1. Draw the image.

-Make sure you use a pencil that has been well sharpened, or else a ball point pen (even a skewer or matchstick will work).
+Make sure you use a pencil that has been well sharpened, or else a ball point pen.

 Simply press into the printing foam to draw your picture, making sure not to press through the foam.
-Also, don’t forget to use lots of detail (think patterns, cross hatching, linework).
+Also, be sure to use lots of detail (think patterns, cross hatching, linework).
 Anything to fill the spaces or else your print will be predominantly black (boring!).

 Scratch foam printing plates